 In May 2016, the government started another billboard campaign leading up to a referendum about the so-called compulsory settling, the idea of quotas for European Union member-states to accept refugees.
 The main message was: "Let's send a message to Brussels in order for them to understand!"
-The campaign costed 3 billion HUF which almost ten times more than any of the previous two billboard campaigns. (hvg.hu, 2016a) Later on, in July 2016, the government launched an information campaign, called "Did you know?".
+The campaign costed 3 billion HUF which is almost ten times more than any of the previous two billboard campaigns. (hvg.hu, 2016a) As Albert (2016) recounts, the government launched another information campaign in July 2016, called "Did you know?".
 The government disseminated a lot of information, including false ones about immigration, the main messages included:

 - "From the beginning of the migrant crisis, more than 300 people died in terrorist attacks in Europe." - 2.
-"From the beginning of the migrant crisis, there was a significant rise in harassment cases against women in Europe." - 3.
-"The terrorist attack in Paris was carried out by migrants." - 4.
-"Almost 1 million migrants want to come to Europe solely from Lybia."
+"From the beginning of the migrant crisis, there was a significant rise in harassment cases against women in Europe."

-- 5. "Last year, 1.5 million illegal migrants came to Europe." - 6.
-"Brussels wants to settle illegal migrants amounting to the population of a city to Hungary."
+- 3. "The terrorist attack in Paris was carried out by migrants." - 4.
+"Almost 1 million migrants want to come to Europe solely from Lybia." - 5.
+"Last year, 1.5 million illegal migrants came to Europe." - "Brussels wants to settle illegal migrants amounting to the population of a city to Hungary."